serag-ai/SAMF/README.md

 sh script/finetune_phi3.sh
 ```

 Ensure you have set the dataset directory and related file paths in your bash script before running the script.
 Refer to `script/finetune_phi3.sh` for detailed configuration.

+**Our slice-based pretrained vision encoder is available for download from [serag-ai/SAMF](https://huggingface.co/serag-ai/SAMF).**

 ## Merge

 After finetuning, you need to merge LoRA weights with the original weights.
 Follow :

-**Run the Merge Script** 🔄:
+**Run the Merge Script**:
    ```sh
    python3 -u merge_lora_weights_and_save_hf_model.py \
    --model_type phi3 \